observablehq/plot/README.md

 ## Introduction

 (TODO) Something about the Grammar of Graphics (scales, marks, composition, automatic axes; similar to Vega-Lite and ggplot2).
-Something about D3 (Plot is created by the author of D3, Mike Bostock, and builds on D3, but is intended more for fast exploration than bespoke presentation).
+Something about D3 (Plot’s development is led by the author of D3, Mike Bostock, and builds on D3, but is intended more for fast exploration than bespoke presentation).
 Something about extensibility.

 Observable Plot adheres to several principles: